easybuilders/easybuild-tutorial/docs/community/README.md

 which is used and developed by dozens (hundreds?) of HPC centres and consortia worldwide.
 Starting in 2016, the community has gathered for a yearly EasyBuild User Meeting which typically takes place a week before or after [FOSDEM](https://fosdem.org).
-The EasyBuild User Meeting is an open and highly interactive event that provides a great opportunity to meet fellow EasyBuild enthusiasts, discuss related topics, and learn about new aspects of the tool.
+The EasyBuild User Meeting is an open and highly interactive event that provides a great opportunity to meet fellow EasyBuild enthusiasts, discuss related topics, learn about new aspects of the tool, and how other HPC sites leverage it and integrate it with other tools like [Jenkins](https://www.youtube.com/watch?v=bzW45cfRUMU), [Ansible](https://www.youtube.com/watch?v=Qr2udsAjkG0), [CernVM-FS](https://www.youtube.com/watch?v=_0j5Shuf2uE), [ReFrame](https://www.youtube.com/watch?v=KN9QwQIrso4) etc.

 The map below shows from which cities the [EasyBuild documentation](https://easybuild.readthedocs.io) has